ansys/pyansys-dev-guide/doc/source/doc-style/index.rst

 - Short, clear sentences

-To help you follow the Google guidelines and any custom rules developed by Ansys, `Vale <https://vale.sh/>`_, a command-line tool that brings code-like linting to prose, is one of the many documentation style tools that can be implemented.
+To help you follow the Google guidelines and any custom rules developed by Ansys, you can implement `Vale <https://vale.sh/>`_.
+This command-line tool brings code-like linting to prose.
 For more information, see :ref:`Vale`.

 Finally, the documentation should be public and hosted via gh-pages, either as a branch named ``gh-pages`` within the library repository or within a ``gh-pages`` branch within ``<library-repository>-docs``.

-For more information, see :ref:`Deploying documentation`.
+For procedural information related to crafting, building, and deploying documentation, see :ref:`Documenting` in the How-to section.

 .. toctree::
    :hidden: